Morning, Thursday, 6th February 2020

 This conference will discuss the future regulatory landscape for environmental standards and principles across the UK - as well as the prospects for the Office for Environmental Protection (OEP).

-The conference is timed to discuss the full Environment Bill following its expected re-introduction to the next parliament, and will be an opportunity to consider its aims, including to:
+It is also timed to discuss the full Environment Bill following its expected re-introduction - including its aims to:

 - Establish long-term environmental governance and accountability;